 |Colorado||Lady Luck Casino||May 2020|

-We expect FOX Bet to be present in more U.S online sports betting markets as they arise, with a keen eye on Indiana, which rolled out full-scale mobile wagering in late 2019.
-Other targets for FOX Bet could be Michigan and Tennessee as both states plan to go live in late 2020.
+We expect FOX Bet to be present in more U.S online sports betting markets as they arise, with a keen eye on Indiana, which has become a vibrant, mature market with over a dozen operators.
+Other targets for FOX Bet could be Maryland and Tennessee as both states have plenty of potential and room for additional online sportsbooks.

 Key differences between markets